blockchainevidence/evidence-blockchain/README.md

 AWS

-For this project, deployment was performed using Render, which hosts the Flask application and provides a public URL for access.
+For this project, deployment was performed using Render, allowing the application to run as an online web service.

-Example Workflow
+Example Use Case

-Investigator uploads evidence file
+Investigator uploads a digital evidence file.

-System generates SHA-256 hash
+The system generates a SHA-256 fingerprint.

-A new block is added to the blockchain ledger
+A blockchain block is created with evidence metadata.

+The evidence record becomes part of the tamper-evident ledger.

-Evidence integrity can be verified later
+Evidence integrity can later be verified during investigation or court proceedings.

-Evidence log can be exported for investigation records

 Future Improvements

+Possible enhancements for future versions include:

-Smart contract integration with Ethereum
+• Integration with Ethereum smart contracts

-Decentralized blockchain nodes
+• Decentralized blockchain nodes

-Database storage for persistent blockchain records

-Role-based user authentication

-Enhanced visualization of blockchain transactions
+• Persistent database storage
+• User authentication and role management
+• Improved blockchain visualization

 Author

-Project developed as part of an academic study on blockchain applications in digital forensics.
+Developed as part of an academic project exploring the use of blockchain technology in digital forensics and evidence management.